Yonle/go-relayer/README.md

 could be useful.

-only using stdlib. concurrency is achieved via goroutine.
+concurrency is achieved via goroutine.

 ```
 $ ./gwproxy